daBank/hotel-agoda-limited-rate-assignment/README.md

             - `refreshDatetime` represents the latest time the **path** is refresh from counting max requests (when reset `count = 0`).
             - `lastAccessDatetime` represents the latest time the `key` is accessed from read or write.
             - `expiredAfterWrite` represents the expired time for each period of the key.
+            - `blockRequestUntilDatetime`
-            - `blockRequestUntilDatetime` represents the end of blocked request access time (default is 5 seconds after the endpoint accessed at over the defined max requests limit).
+                - represents the end of blocked request access time (default is 5 seconds after the endpoint accessed at over the defined max requests limit).
+                - As the requirement aren't specified that after refresh cache should refresh the rate limiting count on the period or not, this project refresh counting the rate limiting after block request for 5 seconds.
         - `requestCountsPerPath`
             - Data type: `ConcurrentHashMap<String, RateLimit>`
             - keep **path** of the endpoint as key, and the `RateLimit` data model.